ViRGIS-Team/VR-Keyboard/README.md

 # VR Keyboard

- VR Kkeybpard is an Out of the Box World Space VR / XR Keyboard for Unity.
+ VR Keyboard is an Out of the Box World Space VR / XR Keyboard for Unity.

  The background is that I was looking for a simple solution to adding a keyboard into an application - to allow passwords to be entered.
 When I could not find one I created one.